yalanyang/LRAPA_v0.1/README.md

 ## Installation

-You can install the package using the following command:
+You can install LRAPA using command line (linux) by cloning git repository on github:

 ```
 # Clone the repository